Olle Rimfors: The groundbreaking 1930s

-Inspired by Hannes Schneider’s and Arnold Fanck’s book Wunder des Schneeschuhs, with images from the film with the same name, Rimfors decided to study the new Arlberg technique at the source in St. Anton.
+Inspired by Hannes Schneider's and Arnold Fanck's book Wunder des Schneeschuhs, with images from the film with the same name, Rimfors decided to study the new Arlberg technique at the source in St. Anton.
 The chairman of Skidfrämjandet was Ivar Holmquist.
-He was also the head of Jämtland Ranger Corps in Östersund, where Rimfors served as an officer.
-Holmquist was also the chairman of Skidfrämjandet and the first president of the International Ski Federation (FIS), so he sponsored Rimfors and his friend Sigge Bergman (who later became secretary general of FIS), with 150 SEK each.
-Since Major General Holmquist was also vice chairman of Svenska Skidförbundet (the Swedish Ski Association), Rimfors and Bergman got another 100 SEK each for their grand tour to the Alps.
+He was also the head of Jämtland Ranger Corps in Östersund, where Rimfors served as an officer, the chairman of Skidfrämjandet, and the first president of the International Ski Federation (FIS), so he sponsored Rimfors and his friend Sigge Bergman (who later became secretary general of FIS), with 150 SEK each.
+Since Major General Holmquist was also vice chairman of the Swedish Ski Association, Rimfors and Bergman received another 100 SEK each for their grand tour to the Alps.

-On January 21, 1934, they left for St Anton.
+On 21 January 1934, they left for St Anton.
 Rimfors and Bergman rapidly progressed in Hannes Schneider's ski school, also learning how to adapt Swedish equipment to alpine conditions.
-After one month with Hannes Schneider's best teacher, they went on to the 1934 FIS alpine championships (later recognized as the official World Championships).
-Representing Sweden Rimfors finishes also 37th place in slalom and 39th place in downhill.
+After one month with Schneider's best teacher, they went on to the 1934 FIS alpine championships (later recognized as the official World Championships).
+Representing Sweden, Rimfors finished 37th place in slalom and 39th place in downhill.

 After returning from the Alps in 1934, Rimfors began to propagate for alpine skiing according to the new Arlberg technique.
-Rimfors and Bergman's book about their adventures, På skidor I Alperna (On Skis in the Alps) became a blockbuster when it was released before Christmas 1934.
+Rimfors and Bergman's book about their adventures, På skidor i Alperna (On skis in the Alps) became a blockbuster when it was released before Christmas 1934.
 The public interest grew rapidly for the new alpine sport, also as a form of recreational activity.
-On January 2, 1935, together with Ivar Holmquist, Gunnar Dyhlén, Folke Thörn and Helge Lindau, he formed Sweden's first slalom club, Skidfrämjandet's slalomklubb.
+On 2 January 1935, together with Ivar Holmquist, Gunnar Dyhlén, Folke Thörn and Helge Lindau, he formed Sweden's first slalom club, Skidfrämjandet's slalomklubb.
 Inspired by Hannes Schneider's system, Rimfors, together with Holmquist and Bergman, founded and organized Sweden's first ski school, Skidfrämjandet's ski school, in Storlien and Riksgränsen, opening during New Year 1934–35.
-That same winter, he launches the first Swedish alpine ski, Captain Rimfors' model, through L.A.
-Jonsson's ski factory in Östersund (the first industrial ski factory in the world).
+That same winter, he launched the first Swedish alpine ski, Captain Rimfors' model, through L. A. Jonsson's ski factory in Östersund, the first industrial ski factory in the world.

-The following years, Rimfors constructs more than forty ski slopes around Sweden, including Bruksvallarna, Bräcke, Edsbyn, Funäsdalen, Hamrafjäll, Klövsjö, Storlien, Sundsvall, Tänndalen, Tärnaby, Vemdalen, Åre, Östersund.
-Together with Holmquist, he had been promoting a national championship in alpine skiing, and in 1937 he organizes the first Swedish championship in slalom, held in Gustavsbergsbacken on Frösön in Östersund on April 4, 1937.
-On June 27, the same year, Rimfors, together with Skidfrämjandet and the Swedish Ski Association, establishes the Swedish Ski Instructor's Diploma, also inspired by the Austrian model, to regulate the issue of ski instructors.
-On the February 5, 1938, the first ski instructors passed the new Swedish exams.
+The following years, Rimfors constructed more than forty ski slopes around Sweden, including Bruksvallarna, Bräcke, Edsbyn, Funäsdalen, Hamrafjäll, Klövsjö, Storlien, Sundsvall, Tänndalen, Tärnaby, Vemdalen, Åre, and Östersund.
+Together with Holmquist, he had been promoting a national championship in alpine skiing, and in 1937 he organized the first Swedish championship in slalom, held in Gustavsbergsbacken on Frösön in Östersund on 4 April 1937.
+On 27 June, the same year, Rimfors, together with Skidfrämjandet and the Swedish Ski Association, established the Swedish Ski Instructor's Diploma, also inspired by the Austrian model, to regulate the issue of ski instructors.
+On 5 February 1938, the first ski instructors passed the new Swedish exams.